 You can tell they might not be getting if enough light if you notice thinning or see them extending toward the light.
 If you notice these signs, consider finding a new home for your indoor succulents so they can get more sun exposure.

-You do not need to water these indoor plants a lot.
-Remember, they are originally desert plants and overwatering can kill your succulent.
-Wait to water your succulents until the soil is drying, usually no more than once per week.
+The most interesting fact about succulents is that they naturally retain moisture in their leaves.
+You do not need to water indoor succulents often.
+Remember, they are originally desert plants and overwatering will kill your succulent.
+Wait to water your succulents until the soil is completely dry, usually no more than once per week.

 Want to Grow Succulents Indoors in Planters?

-Indoor succulent planters are perfect for so many people.
-Now that you know how to care for succulents, here are a few things to consider for growing them in planters.
+Indoor succulent planters are perfect for so many things.
+Now that you know how to care for succulents, here are a few things to consider for planters.
 Not only are they lovely outside, but they are also great inside too.

 Containers for Indoor Succulent Gardens

-Many containers make beautiful homes for succulents.
+Many kinds of containers make lovely homes for succulents.
 I’ve used terra cotta, milk glass, mason jars, cans – there are so many options.
-The most important consideration when it comes to containers is drainage.
+The two most important considerations when it comes to succulent containers:

 Trailing succulents are lots of fun too!
-If you want to add interest to your succulent planters, add trailing varieties like String of Bananas or String of Pearls.
+If you want to add interest to your succulent planters, don’t forget to add trailing varieties like String of Bananas or String of Pearls.

 Always be sure to check the labels that come with the plant so you’ll have an idea about their sunlight needs, size, and growth spread of your juicy new succulents.